 - Finally, fill what’s left, which by now is a very tiny hole, with SiO2 (blue).
 This, too, must be uniform from top to bottom or the whole string will fail to work!
 This final insulating fill helps to thin the channel which makes it behave better.

 So the thickness of the layers that line the hole determines the minimum diameter of the hole, and that sets how tightly the holes can be packed.

 And the thickness of the layers is about as small as they can be made.
-They are a few atoms thick.
+They are only a few atoms thick.

-3D NAND should remain at 40nm for the foreseeable future.
+All of this means that 3D NAND should remain at 40nm for the foreseeable future.
 Pitch scaling is rarely considered any longer in NAND.
 Now R&D is focused on layer count, logic-under-array, and improved staircase configurations.

 Objective Analysis is a team of extremely technical industry analysts who deeply understand the technologies that we track.
 You can put this to use for your own company’s benefit.
 Look us up at www.Objective-Analysis.com to learn how to harness our strengths to make your business more successful.